-- Seek changes to California Public Records Act clarifying that public agency contracts are public records subject to disclosure. - Support mechanisms to provide post-conviction relief to individuals with records of MTS violations.

-- X. Support Legislative Programs of Other Agencies or Organizations - Support the legislative programs of other agencies, such as the San Diego Association of Governments (SANDAG) and North County Transit District (NCTD), where consistent with the MTS legislative program. - Support provisions in the legislative programs of other organizations, such as the California Transit Association (CTA) and American Public Transportation Association (APTA), where consistent with the MTS legislative program.
+S 53.
+Monitor and respond to legislation designed to clarify provisions of the California Public Employees' Pension Reform Act of 2013.
+F 54.
+Seek positive closure to the Department of Labor's case regarding the California Public Employees' Pension Reform Act of 2013.
+Administration L, S 55.
+Support mechanisms to provide post-conviction relief to individuals with records of MTS violations.
+Support Legislative Programs of Other Agencies or Organizations L 56.
+Support the legislative programs of other agencies, such as the San Diego Association of Governments (SANDAG) and North County Transit District (NCTD), where consistent with the MTS legislative program.
+S, F 57.
+Support provisions in the legislative programs of other organizations, such as the California Transit Association (CTA) and American Public Transportation Association (APTA), where consistent with the MTS legislative program.